 |Stem Cell Add-On||99 per treatment||75/tx as package||75/tx as package|

-Stem Cell Treatment After Fractional Laser
+Stem Cell Treatment After Dermapen and Fractional Laser

 Stem cells carry powerful growth factors and are highly stimulating to regeneration and healing.
 In conjunction with the DNA Skin Institute, stem cell therapy is now available as an add-on to Fraxel, Fractional CO2 and Dermapen treatments.
 At the end of the dermapen procedure, the stem cell solution is applied.